-The C-400 Remedial Investigation Addendum data collection will be performed at the beginning of FY 2025.
-The collection of additional RGA groundwater data will provide contaminant location and concentration information just downgradient of the C-400 Complex in the RGA where the C-400 Complex optimization EWs will be located.
-This additional data will be used along with existing information to perform groundwater modeling to provide the quantity and best locations for the C-400 Complex EWs while avoiding placing the wells in locations that could mobilize DNAPL.
+The C-400 Remedial Investigation Addendum data collection will be performed in late 2024 and early 2025.
+The collection of additional RGA groundwater data will provide contaminant location and concentration information just downgradient of the C-400 Complex in the RGA where the C-400 Complex optimization EW(s) will be located.
+This additional data will be used along with existing information to perform groundwater modeling to provide the quantity and best locations for the C-400 Complex EW(s) while avoiding placing the wells in locations that could mobilize DNAPL.
 This modeling will also evaluate and provide information for placement of well screens to maximize the removal of dissolved contaminant mass.
 The modeling will also determine the expected groundwater pumping rates to be used, such that gradients that could mobilize DNAPL are not induced in the RGA.
 The key parameters will be developed during engineering design.

-Because pumping at the EWs may result in changes to groundwater flow direction that impact contaminant migration from source areas, DOE will evaluate the RGA flow conditions and contaminant concentrations that result from the groundwater extraction upon start-up.
+Because pumping at the new C-400 Complex EW(s) may result in changes to groundwater flow direction that impact contaminant migration from source areas, DOE will evaluate the RGA flow conditions and contaminant concentrations that result from the groundwater extraction upon start-up.
 This information will be incorporated into the applicable CERCLA Five-Year Review Reports.
 The FFA parties may utilize this information to consider adjustments to EW pumping rates and other actions to minimize potential impacts, if necessary, for the optimized Northwest Plume interim action.